Welcome to another blog and income update where I will show you how I earned a full-time income as a part-time blogger.

-Income was stable last month, though the traffic fluctuated, it did not affect the income much.
+Income was stable last month, and although traffic fluctuated, it did not affect the income much.

 This is because I focused on something else last month.